Permitting Drug Abuse

-Usually, a misdemeanor, permitting drug abuse may be a felony under some circumstances.
-Regardless, a criminal charge is always serious business and you should do your best to avoid getting a permanent criminal record, paying fines, and spending time behind bars.
-By hiring a Cincinnati permitting drug abuse lawyer, you may be able to mitigate these penalties or to avoid a conviction altogether.
+Usually, a misdemeanor, permitting drug abuse can also be a felony under some circumstances.
+Regardless, a criminal charge is always serious and you should do your best to avoid a conviction.
+By hiring a Cincinnati permitting drug abuse lawyer, you can mitigate the penalties or avoid a conviction altogether.

 What Does Ohio Law Say About Permitting Drug Abuse?

-The prohibition of permitting drug abuse is laid out in Ohio Code section 2925.13.
+Permitting drug abuse is described in Ohio Code section 2925.13.
 Specifically, it is illegal for:

-- The owner, operator, or person in charge of any vehicle to knowingly allow the vehicle to be used for the commission of a felony drug offense
+- The owner, operator, or person in charge of any vehicle to knowingly allow the vehicle to be used for a felony drug offense

-- The owner, lessee, occupant, or person in custody of any real estate to consciously allow the premises to be used for the commission of a felony drug offense
+- The owner, lessee, occupant, or person in custody of any real estate to consciously allow the premises to be used for a felony drug offense

-Most felony drug offenses cover behavior that is more serious than mere possession.
-So if one of your tenants is smoking joints in the backyard, which is a misdemeanor offense, you will not face charges for permitting drug abuse.
+Most felony drug charges cover behavior that’s more serious than simple possession.
+So if one of your tenants is smoking joints in the backyard, which is a misdemeanor, you will not face charges for permitting drug abuse.
 However, if a tenant is using heroin, which is typically a felony, you might be criminally liable.
-Further, drug dealing or trafficking is always a felony.
+In addition, drug dealing or trafficking is always a felony.

-It is important to remember that the prosecutor must prove that you were aware of the drug felonies occurring on your premises to convict you under this statute.
+Remember that the prosecutor must prove that you were aware of the drug felonies occurring on your premises to convict you.

 Penalties for Permitting Drug Abuse

-In addition to the penalties listed above, your conviction for permitting drug abuse may result in:
+In addition to the penalties listed, a permitting drug abuse conviction may result in: